Mac Storage Full? How to Fix "Your Disk Is Almost Full"

 Empty Trash first — files remain in Trash occupying disk space until explicitly emptied.
 Right-click the Trash icon in the Dock and select Empty Trash.
 This alone can reclaim several gigabytes.

 Duplicate files are a hidden storage drain.
-DupScan finds every duplicate on your Mac using SHA256 hashing and lets you safely remove them to Trash.
+The walkthrough for finding duplicate files on Mac covers every method for identifying exact copies.
+DupScan uses SHA256 hashing and lets you safely remove duplicates to Trash.
 Most users recover 5-30 GB from duplicates alone.
+The duplicate detection features including Auto-Select and category filters page shows how Trash-safe deletion streamlines the cleanup process.

-For a comprehensive approach covering all methods, see our complete guide to freeing up disk space on Mac.
+For a comprehensive approach covering all methods, see the full walkthrough for freeing up disk space on Mac.

 Should You Upgrade Your Mac Storage or Clean Up Files?